Clinical Director, High School and Adolescent Programming

 - Manage relationships with schools and school districts as needed.

-- Develop new resources on the topics of mental health, substance use, and suicide prevention in high schools.
+- Identify and develop new resources on the topics of mental health, substance use, and suicide prevention in high schools.

 - Present new resources and JED’s high school approach at conferences, on webinars, and at other important gatherings of high school stakeholders.